We want to make it as easy as possible for you to find the information you need.

 How do I apply for funding from the Police and Crime Commissioner?

-Although the PCC is unable to provide sponsorship or donations, there are limited funding opportunities linked to certain ‘pots’ that the Commissioner has available each year to provide grant funding, or commission services from various organisations or charities across Merseyside.
+Although the Police Commissioner is unable to provide sponsorship or donations, there are limited funding opportunities linked to certain ‘pots’ that the Commissioner has available each year to provide grant funding, or commission services from various organisations or charities across Merseyside.

 Each of these funding streams is however subject to specific terms and conditions.